Aiven-Labs/the-5-types-of-database/notes.md

 >
 > OpenSearch is an open-source, enterprise-grade search and observability
 > suite that brings order to unstructured data at scale

+### Open source example: OpenSearch

+### Why/when to use?

+...

+### Discussion on MongoDB as a different sort of document database

+> **Note** may be a brief mention in the talk.
+Obviously not open source, so
+> technically my abstract has ruled it out anyway.

 However, I could understand that people might think first of something like MongoDB, which is (essentially) JSON based.
 Should I mention this?
 Do I have